utexas-bwi/bwi-docker/README.md

 rosrun segbot_bringup teleop_twist_keyboard
 ```

-When finished, `exit` to exit the container bash session, and then stop and remove the docker resources with:
+When finished, `exit` to exit the container bash session, and then stop and remove the docker resources in the terminal you started the container with:
 ```
-bwidocker stop
+(cancel the process with "ctrl + c") bwi-stop
 ```

 ## Development inside the container

 A development directory called `projects` persists on the host when a docker container is closed.
-ROS Melodic workspaces can be added to this directory.
+ROS Melodic workspaces can be added to this directory and built from inside the container.
+Their contents will persist after the container is closed.